jwaliszko/ExpressiveAnnotations/README.md

 ```
 RequiredIfAttribute(string expression,
-                    [bool AllowEmptyStrings] ...) - Validation attribute which indicates that
+                    [bool AllowEmptyStrings], ...) - Validation attribute which indicates that
 					                                 annotated field is required when computed
 											 		 result of given logical expression is true.
 AssertThatAttribute(string expression, ...)        - Validation attribute, executed for non-null
                                                      annotated field, which indicates that
 													 assertion given in logical expression has
 													 to be satisfied, for such field to be
 													 considered as valid.

   expression        - The logical expression based on which requirement condition is computed.
   AllowEmptyStrings - Gets or sets a flag indicating whether the attribute should allow empty or